lidofinance/scripts/README.md

 >
 > Use the password specified in $ROOT_PASSWORD when prompted

-You now have a fully functional environment to run scripts & tests in, which already contains the repo from which the image was built:
+You now have a fully functional environment to run scripts & tests in, which already contains the repo from which the image was built, for example:
 ```shell
 poetry run brownie test tests/acceptance/test_accounting_oracle.py -s
 ```